vrm-c/UniVRM/Assets/UniGLTF/MeshUtility/README.md

 ### MeshIntegrator

-Integrate all the meshes of a Prefab (Project window).
+Integrate all the meshes of a (prefab) GameObject.

-### Integrate Static Mesh
+### StaticMeshIntegrator

-Integrate all the static meshes in the Hierarchy (Root and its children).
+Integrate all the static meshes of a (prefab) GameObject (Root and its children).

 ### MeshNormalizer

 Bake the Hierarchy.
-This is VRM normalize backend.
+This is VRM normalization backend.
 MeshNormalizer can do blendShape bake.

 ## Import MeshUtility